Believe ~ Discover ~ Aspire

 SEND stands for Special Educational Needs and Disabilities.
 Some children have learning needs or disabilities that make it harder for them to learn than most children of the same age.
 It means that they may need extra help or different support than others to make the progress that they are capable of.
 Some children will have a need for extra support at some point in Primary school.
 Other children will need extra or different support throughout their time in school.
 What is important is that your child receives the right support so that they can make progress.
 All teachers give their pupils the correct tasks and learning 'at their level'.
 This is called 'differentiation.'
 However, some children will require some support on top of good quality teaching.
 This will be SEN support which can mean small group work or individual work tailored to your child's needs.

 All children are closely monitored to make sure that they progress well at our school.
 If your child progresses at a slower rate, we will arrange for extra support and of course, meet with you to discuss this.
 If however, you do have concerns, the best place to start is your child's class teacher.
 They know your child well and can listen to your concerns.
 They will then share your concerns with the Special Educational Needs coordinator and make provisions / changes for your child.
 Throughout this time, we will meet with you regularly and suggest ways to move forward.
 If you would like to meet with the SEND coordinator, we will arrange a meeting to suit you and discuss your concerns.
-If, at any point, you would prefer to talk to the Head teacher or the SEND governor, you can do so by making an appointment with the school office.
+If, at any point, you would prefer to talk to the SEND governor, you can do so by making an appointment with the school office.

 The following apps have been recommended by SENSS who are the Special Educational Needs Support Service who work with us in school.